OptimalBits/redbird/README.md

 With redbird you get a complete library to build dynamic reverse proxies with the speed and robustness of http-proxy.

 This light-weight package includes everything you need for easy reverse routing of your applications.
-Great for routing many applications from different domains in one single host, handling SSL with easy, etc.
+Great for routing many applications from different domains in one single host, handling SSL with ease, etc.

 Developed by [@manast](https:twitter.com/manast)